-- Choose this option only if you typically build up a supply of products in your own warehouse and use that to replenish your Amazon inventory.
+- Choose this option if your supplier normally ships items to you, your warehouse, or another location (such as a prep center) before you ship them to FBA.
 With the Local Restock Model, RestockPro will suggest both when stock needs to be shipped to FBA (see Suggested Ship Quantity), and also when your local supply needs to be replenished (Suggested Reorder Quantity).

 - Be sure to set the Local lead time here.
 This is the average number of days required to prep and send an order from your warehouse to Amazon and have it be received and available for purchase.